danidee10/danidee10.github.io/_posts/django/2018-01-10-realtime-django-4.markdown

 <br />

-Let's do a little maths:
+**Let's do a little maths:**

 For two users in a session (Suppose they login at the same time).
 In 3 seconds, they'll make 2 requests.
 In a minute, they'll make 40 requests.
 In one hour that's 2400 requests.
 For just 2 users!.
-For 100 users active for one hour we'll have 120,000 requests.
+For 100 users active for one hour we'll have 240,000 requests!

-A decent server should be able to handle 120k requests per hour easily but the main problem here is the needless polling and unnecessary work the server has to do.
+A decent server should be able to handle 240k requests per hour easily but the main problem here is the needless polling and unnecessary work the server has to do.
 (Remember each request triggers a database `SELECT` too).

-In the long run, this would easily hurt our servers and the worst part is even when they're idle their browsers will keep on making requests whether there's a new message or not.
+In the long run, this would easily hurt our servers and the worst part is even when users are idle their browsers will keep on making requests whether there's a new message or not.
 We can monitor when they're idle by tracking the last time they typed and then calling `clearInterval` to stop polling the url but even with that, we would still have unnecessary requests since we can't predict the exact moment that a user goes idle.
-They can stop typing while waiting for other users to reply it doesn't mean they're not interested in the chat.
+They can stop typing while waiting for other users to reply it doesn't mean they're not interested in receiving new messages.

-Also bandwidth-wise each request wastes bandwidth because they contains `headers`, `cookies and authentication information that we don't really need to send, we're only interested in messages.
+Also bandwidth-wise each request wastes bandwidth because they contains `headers`, `cookies and authentication information that we don't really need, we're only interested in messages.

 There has to be a more efficient way of handling this.